theVatsal3802/Jingola-Client/README.md

 # Jingola Foos

-Food rdering app for the customers of Jingola Foods<br>
+Food ordering app for the customers of Jingola Foods<br>
 The customers will be able to order food through this app. <br>
 The App has a backend on Firebase.<br>